 Now, you might be wondering why are these are my top choices?
 And what makes certain breeds better than others, I’ll tell you:

-I was raised in family with dogs ever since I was a child.
+I was raised in a family with dogs ever since I was a child.
 And while I still have a dog today, a rescue Polish Hound from the shelter, my connection with these animals goes far beyond that.
-Over the years I have meet well over 300 plus breeds and their owners.
+Over the years, I have met well over 300 plus breeds and their owners.

-For awhile I worked at a custom pet food start up, and oversaw an algorithm that based nutritional needs on exact breed, weight, activity level, health concerns, allergies, and far more.
-From training to nutrition to temperament and beyond, if you ask me, I’ll have an immediate answer for you.
+For a while, I worked at a custom pet food start-up and oversaw an algorithm that based nutritional needs on exact breed, weight, activity level, health concerns, allergies, and far more.
+From training to nutrition to temperament and beyond, I’ll have an immediate answer for you.

 Remember, it’s not so much about size either (though most men tend to choose large or giant breeds), there are a lot of things to consider like health issues, energy levels, etc. Certain breeds have characteristics you can’t simply train around.

-In addition to being intelligent, fiercely loyal and full of courage, Akitas make bonding with their families a very big deal.
-This breed developed centuries ago in Japan, where they were royal guard dogs and used for hunting.
-They can be aggressive, but with the proper training and attention, they prove to be very loving.
-Akitas are excellent guard dogs, but are just as comfortable gently roughhousing with their owners.
+In addition to being intelligent, fiercely loyal, and full of courage, Akitas make bonding with their families a very big deal.
+This breed was developed centuries ago in Japan, where they were royal guard dogs and used for hunting.
+They can be aggressive, but with the proper training and attention, they prove to be very loving family pets.
+Akitas are excellent guard dogs but are just as comfortable gently roughhousing with their owners.

 2. Alaskan Malamute